 The Scheme has an established Audit Committee, which was set up in accordance with Section 36 of the Act.
-The Committee consisted of six members at year-end, two of whom are members of the Board of Trustees.
+The Committee consisted of six members during the year, two of whom are members of the Board of Trustees.
 The chairman of the Committee may not be a trustee.
 Representatives of Scheme management and the auditors attend meetings, by invitation.
-The Principal Officer, external auditors and the Scheme management have unrestricted access to the chairman of the Committee.
+The Principal Officer, external auditors and the Scheme management have unrestricted access to the Chairman of the Committee.